Structured vs. Unstructured Data: Important Differences

 What is Unstructured Data?

-Unstructured data, or qualitative data, is information that lacks a predefined structure.
+Unstructured data identifies all of the information without a predefined format or organized structure.
 It is typically stored in its original format and processed only when necessary.

 Unstructured data accounts for 80-90% of a company’s data, and its percentage rises daily, emphasizing its significance.
 Companies gain valuable business data by including unstructured data.